-Additionally, in Fig. \ref{fig: nis cc} and Fig. \ref{fig: 2nis cc} we can see the critical and caustic curves for for the NIS and 2NIS, respectively, given for reconstructions $(6)$ and $(8)$; which have shown the best performance as a hole for both lenses.
+Additionally, in Fig. \ref{fig: nis cc} and Fig. \ref{fig: 2nis cc} we can see the critical and caustic curves for the NIS and 2NIS, respectively, given for reconstructions $(6)$ and $(8)$; which have shown the best performance as a hole for both lenses.
 The critical curves have been computed applying the algorithm discussed in \cite{bartelmann2003numerical}.
-With respect to the caustic curves we have a good agreement with the true curves, however, they are affected by the irregularities in the critical curves.
+With respect to the caustic curves, we have a good agreement with the true curves.
+However, they are affected by the irregularities in the critical curves.
 This is particularly evident for the NIS, where the tangential critical curve is supposed to be mapped into a point, but instead the reconstructed caustic is wider and more irregular.
-This effect has to be taken into account when one is interested in predicting the existence of new images or multiply imaged systems, as well as when it comes to verify the reproduction of the input data.
+This effect has to be taken into account when one is interested in predicting the existence of new images or multiply imaged systems, as well as when it comes to verifying the reproduction of the input data.

-It is worth noting that transformation $\psi\to\psi_0+\boldsymbol{c}\cdot\boldsymbol{\theta}$ does not affect the recovery of neither the critic curves nor the convergence map and thus the mass profile, since $\kappa$ and $\gamma$ are invariant under this transformation.
-Nevertheless, $\boldsymbol{\alpha}$ is not invariant, since $\boldsymbol{\alpha}\to\boldsymbol{\alpha_0}+\boldsymbol{c}$ translates the source plane.
+It is worth noting that transformation \eqref{eq: potential transformation sourceplane} does not affect the recovery of neither the critical curves nor the convergence map and thus the mass profile, since $\kappa$ and $\gamma$ are invariant under this transformation.
+Nevertheless, $\boldsymbol{\alpha}$ is not invariant, since $\boldsymbol{\alpha}\to\boldsymbol{\alpha}^{\prime}=\boldsymbol{\alpha}+\boldsymbol{c}$ translates the source plane.
 It is not an observable, but it results in a translation of the caustic curves.
-For instance, fixing those three degrees of freedom allows the reconstruction to properly account for the caustic curves and sources' position as we have in Fig. \ref{fig: nis cc} and Fig. \ref{fig: 2nis cc} (lower row).
+We see that fixing the corresponding three degrees of freedom allows the reconstruction to properly account for the caustic curves, as we have in Fig. \ref{fig: nis cc} and Fig. \ref{fig: 2nis cc} (lower row).